slingr-stack/http-service/README.md

 If the content type is `application/json` the service will automatically convert the content from and to a Javascript object using [JXON](https://developer.mozilla.org/en-US/docs/JXON):

-For example if an external service responds with the following XML:
+For example, if an external service responds with the following XML:

 ```
 <?xml version="1.0" encoding="utf-8"?>